firebase/firebaseopensource.com/docs/configure-repo.md

 ### Subpages

-If your repository has multiple pages of Markdown documentation you would like to display on FOSDC, add a refernece to each one in the `pages` field of your configuration:
+If your repository has multiple pages of Markdown documentation you would like to display on FOSDC, add a reference to each one in the `pages` field of your configuration:

 ```javascript
 {